zlatanvasovic/hackwork/README.md

 ## Data

-`data/` is place where is content of pages.
+`data/` is location of pages content.

 ## Directory organization